-Hong Kong police fire rubber bullets, tear gas as clashes intensify
+Street fires burn in Hong Kong amid running battles between protesters and police

 Protesters shouted anti-China slogans and called for their “five demands, not one less” of the government, including universal suffrage and the dropping of all charges against their arrested colleagues.

-About 200 China supporters dressed in red T-shirts gathered on top of Victoria Peak, overlooking the harbor, at around midday.
+About 200 China supporters dressed in red T-shirts gathered on top of Victoria Peak, overlooking the harbour, at around midday.
 They sang the Chinese national anthem and chanted “I love China”.

 Angela, a housewife in her 40s, a Chinese flag sticker plastered on her cheek, said the pro-democracy protesters were “thugs”.